halajun/diasss/README.md

 This code is released under a [GPLv3 license](https://github.com/halajun/diasss/blob/main/LICENSE).

-If you use this code in an academic work, please cite:
+If you use this code in an academic work, please cite the following paper ([link](https://ietresearch.onlinelibrary.wiley.com/doi/full/10.1049/rsn2.12500)):

     @article{zhang2023rsn,
     title={A fully-automatic side-scan sonar simultaneous localization and mapping framework},